-The M-Audio AIR 192X4 is a USB-C protocol (also compatible with USB 2.0) interface that helps minimize latency when you’re tracking and monitoring.
+The M-Audio AIR 192X4 is a USB-C protocol (also compatible with USB 2.0) interface that helps minimize latency while tracking and monitoring.

-Overall, this is a great option for beginners that have a limited budget and don’t want to sacrifice much.
+Overall, this is a great option for beginners with a limited budget who don’t want to sacrifice much.

 7. Solid State Logic SSL2

 A Solid State Logic audio interface with two channels at an affordable price?
 You bet!
 SSL has been the maker of some of the most renowned recording consoles for 40 years, with some costing more than your parent’s house!

 With the SSL2, this legendary company brings a set of pro-grade preamps and stunning 24-bit/192 kHz converters to the home studio, at a price that even beginners can afford.

 The SSL2+ comes stocked with a set of pro-grade preamps, stunning 24-bit/192 kHz converters, and a host of helpful I/O options, including four line outputs, two headphone jacks and 5-pin DIN MIDI in and out.